Interlnk: On PC DOS and MS-DOS

 A similar utility named Interlnk appeared on IBM's PC DOS 5.02 released in 1992 and then Microsoft's MS-DOS 6.0.
 It consists of two components: the INTERLNK.EXE client device driver and the INTERSVR.EXE server program.
 When connected, the drives on the server computer (including hard disks and floppy disk drives) are redirected and appear as additional drives on the client computer.
 For example, drive letters A, B and C on the server would equal to assigned letters E, F and G on the client.
 The letters are assigned after the last assigned drive letter on the client, which in this example would be D. In addition, the Interlnk program allows a client computer to run programs from the server computer.

 Interlnk is used using a null modem serial cable, 3-wire serial cable, or bidirectional parallel cable, as well as cables provided by LapLink, FastLynx and Brooklyn Bridge commercial software.
 One of the computers may run version 3.0 or above of MS-DOS.
 Before usage, the INTERLNK.EXE driver should first be installed on the client by editing CONFIG.SYS and adding a DEVICE command specifying the location of the driver.
 The interlnk command shows the current status of the program.
 The intersvr command on the second computer is inputted to start the server.
 It is a full-screen text user interface program displaying the connection status (including baud rate) and the mapped drives, but does not necessarily require interaction.

+Interlnk was originally developed by Sewell Development Corporation, the makers of FastLynx, and licensed by Microsoft and IBM.